How to Convert Inches to Cm in Excel (2 Quick Ways)

 The VLOOKUP function looks for the value at the leftmost column of a table and then returns a value in the row from a column you specify.
 By default, the table must be in ascending order.

-• First, we create a list of units of Length on another sheet named Units.
+• Create a list of units of Lengths on another sheet named Units.

 Convert Inches to Cm and Other Units with a Dynamic Excel Formula